-While you can update from Altium Designer 15.0 to 15.1, it is not possible to update from Altium Designer 14.x to Altium Designer 15.1 (and it is a completely different install mechanism to Altium Designer 13.x/12.x/10.x).
-You have the choice to continue with your current version or to install Altium Designer 15.1 to access the latest features.
+It is not possible to update to Altium Designer 19.0 from Altium Designer 18.x.
+It is also not possible to update from a version previous to Altium Designer 18.x (since 19.0 is 64-bit).
+A new, clean installation is required.
+You have the choice to continue with your current version, or to install Altium Designer 19.0 to access the latest features.
 Alternatively, have both installed side-by-side, and use the version that best suits your needs.

 For the recommended and minimum system requirements to install and run Altium Designer, see the System Requirements page.

 Initial installation of Altium Designer is performed using the Altium Designer Installer.
 This wizard-based installer is accessed by running a small (approx. 24.0MB) executable - AltiumDesignerSetup<Version>.exe.
 This executable is downloaded from the Downloads page of the Altium website, and can be saved anywhere on your hard disk.

 Each version of the software has its own dedicated installer.

 Streamlined installation courtesy of the Altium Designer Installer.

 There are two key elements to installation, definable across the various pages of the installation wizard, allowing you to control what gets installed, and where:

 Design Functionality - allowing you to specify which features are installed initially.
 The PCB Design option provides the base software and core technologies required to perform PCB design.
 It is always installed and cannot be deselected.
 Use the remaining options to tailor the install to suit your needs.
 This will also have an impact on the initial installation time too!